tensorflow/minigo/minigui/README.md

  - `n?: number`: the number of reads for the position.
  - `q?: number`: estimated winrate for the position from black's perspective in the range [-1, 1].
- - `pv?: string`: the GTP coordinate of the variation in `variations` that corresponds to the principal variation.
  - `treeStats?: TreeStats`: stats for the current search tree (see below).
- - `variations?: {string: Variation}`: a map from GTP coordinate to a variation (see below).
+ - `variations?: {string: Variation}`: a map from GTP coordinate to a variation (see below), e.g. "K10" for the variation beginning on point K10.
 Some Minigui modes also display a live view of the current variation being searched.
-This should be written to `variations` under the `"live"`.
+This should be written to `variations` under the key `"live"`.

 Where `TreeStats` is:
  - `numNodes: number`: total number of nodes in the search tree.